 Curtis Smith, teacher and certified Alexander Technique instructor, will guide you in understanding how AT works and provide useful exercises and coaching to apply to your practice routines.
 We’ll find time to laugh and share what its like to be ‘In The Zone’.

 By the end of the week, you’ll have learned:

-This class is similar to Session I, but will be structured more tightly around performance skills.
+This class is similar to Session I, except we will focus on skills specifically valuable during performance.
 We’ll explore the physical awareness that is tied to Alexander Technique, while also practicing specific skills for managing ourselves on stage.

-By the end of the week, you will have learned:
+By the end of the week, you will:

 Alexander Technique is an educational process used around the world, in particular with musicians.
 The process guides the student in retraining habitual patterns of stress or inefficiency related to movement and posture.
 The approach emphasizes awareness strategies applied to mindful action.
 Teachers often begin with working on basic postures related to sitting and walking.
 AT is used frequently among musicians, both amateurs and professionals, as a way to discover and re-train tension while playing an instrument or singing.

 You can learn more about Alexander Technique at www.alexandertechnique.com